 However, her question persisted in my mind for months because she had a point!
 What was I doing personally?
 My company and its success meant that every gardener that was buying an organic product, and not a chemical product, creates positive change to address global warming.
 I was doing more than 99% of companies in the gardening industry, but it was not good enough to meet my standards.
 I needed to set the example myself!

 I was determined to challenge myself and all other “organic companies” selling organic products, because it’s their new “purpose” too!
 They claim they care and sell good products.
 Just look at all the companies that are now the agents of change!
 It’s easy to buy someone else’s commodity and package it under your own brand, but what does that truly accomplish?
 It’s a branding and marketing play that anyone can do.
 They were selling chemicals and sewage sludge just a few years ago, but now they claim to be “pure and good.”
 Please look at their labels.
-It says organic, even if it comes from chicken manure that comes from the cruel and inhuman conditions that those chickens are raised in.
+It says organic, even if it comes from chicken manure that comes from the cruel and inhumane conditions that those chickens are raised in.

 I am the vehicle of change, and I can prove it.

 I bought a retired Air Force Base in Northern California that consists of 160 acres and 4 parcels.
 It has 10 buildings on it, 4 missile silos and 142 acres of farm land.
-I put the farmland in a conservation easement so it could never be developed.
+I put the farm land in a conservation easement so it could never be developed.
 That was step one.

 Step two was to become the first owner of an organic consumer goods company that grew organic produce certified by one of the most credible farming agencies, the CCOF or “California Certified Organic Farmers”.
 Now we make organic products on the farm and in the factory.
 We use everything we make onsite – no trucking.
 No carbon emissions.